 Sewer Surcharge Overview

-The average residential customer that reduces water consumption similar to the trend will not pay more for the sewer surcharge component of their water bill in 2017.
+The average residential customer that reduces water consumption similar to the trend may pay less of an increase for the sewer surcharge component of their water bill in 2023.

 What is the Sewer Surcharge used for?

-- The Sewer Surcharge on the water bill contains a fixed charge component based on the size of the service, and a consumption charge component based on water consumed.
-The revenue collected is used to fund capital projects largely related to alleviating basement flooding, along with operational expenditures related to sewer maintenance, sewage pumping stations, and sewage treatment plants.
+The Sewer Surcharge on the water bill contains a fixed charge component based on the size of the service and a consumption charge component based on water consumed.
+The revenue collected is used to fund capital projects largely related to alleviating basement flooding, along with operational expenditures related to sewer maintenance, sewage pumping stations and sewage treatment plants.

 water bill, as sewer related costs incurred by the City are excluded from the property tax bill.

-This methodology supports the “User Pay Principle” since a majority of the sewer surcharge related costs are directly related to the amount of water discharged into the sewer system and treatment plants.
-The transparency of allowing the consumer to monitor the amount of water used and sewer surcharge that they are being billed for, allows the consumers the ability to reduce their water consumption, thus reducing the amount of sewer surcharge fee that they pay.
+This methodology supports the “User Pay Principle,” since a majority of the sewer surcharge–related costs are directly related to the amount of water discharged into the sewer system and treatment plants.
+The transparency of allowing the consumer to monitor the amount of water used and sewer surcharge that they are being billed for allows the consumers the ability to reduce their water consumption, thus reducing the amount of sewer surcharge fee that they pay.